-- to monitor the financial reporting process; - to monitor the effectiveness of the Company's internal control and risk management systems; - to monitor the Company's internal control and risk management; - to monitor the internal audit (where applicable) and related activities;

-- to monitor the statutory audit of the annual statutory and consolidated financial statements, including the follow-up of questions and recommendations by the statutory auditor and, as the case may be, the auditor responsible for the audit of the consolidated financial statements; and - to review and monitor the independence of the statutory auditor, and, as the case may be, the auditor responsible for the audit of the consolidated financial statements, and in particular the provision of additional services to the Company.
+- to inform the Board of Directors of the result of the audit of the financial statements and the manner in which the audit has contributed to the integrity of the financial reporting and the role that the audit committee has played in that process; - to monitor the financial reporting process, and to make recommendations or proposals to ensure the integrity of the process; - to monitor the effectiveness of the Company's internal control and risk management systems, and the Company's internal audit process and its effectiveness: - to monitor the audit of the annual statutory and consolidated financial statements, including the follow-up questions and recommendations by the statutory auditor and, as the case may be, the auditor responsible for the audit of the consolidated financial statements; - to assess and monitor the independence of the statutory auditor and, as the case may be, the auditor responsible for the audit of the consolidated financial statements, in particular with respect to the appropriateness of the provision of additional services to the Company; and to make recommendations to the Board of Directors on the selection, appointment and remuneration of the Company's statutory auditor in accordance with article 16 § 2 of Regulation (EU) No 537/2014.

-The following Non-Executive Directors were members of the audit committee in 2016: Hasseltberg BVBA, represented by Mrs Ruth Devenyns (chair), Valiance Advisors LLP, represented by Mr. Jan Pensaert, and LabDx L.L.C., represented by Mr. Walter Narajowski, who replaced Greenlands Consulting LLC, represented by Mr. Ed Erickson, following his resignation from the Audit Committee and the Board in June 2016.
-As requested by law, the chair of the audit committee is competent in accounting and auditing, as is evidenced her current role as chief financial officer of Ogeda SA, and her previous roles in venture capital and investment banking.
+The following Non-Executive Directors were members of the audit committee in 2017: Hasseltberg BVBA, represented by Mrs Ruth Devenyns (chair), Qaly-Co BVBA, represented by its permanent representative, Dr. Lieve Verplancke, following the resignation from the Audit Committee by Valiance Advisors LLP, represented by Mr. Jan Pensaert in November 2017, and Hilde Windels BVBA, represented by its permanent representative, Ms. Hilde Windels, following the resignation from the Audit Committee by LabDx L.L.C., represented by Mr. Walter Narajowski, in November 2017.
+As required by law, the chair of the audit committee is competent in accounting and auditing, as is evidenced by her role as chief financial officer of Ogeda SA, and her previous roles in venture capital and investment banking.

 The audit committee is a collegial body, and deliberates and makes decisions as such.
-The audit committee met 2 times in 2016.
+The audit committee met 2 times in 2017.
 All members of the audit committee were present or represented at all meetings.